Questions? Contact the Exams Department at firstname.lastname@example.org or 214.871.1619.

 - Remain only in effect if the diplomate participates in and successfully completes a continuous certification (also known as Maintenance of Certification) process each year

-If you're an Active Candidate - meaning you've passed the Qualifying Exam but haven't yet taken the Certifying Exam - you are not required to participate in the continuous certification process.
+If you're an Active Candidate - meaning you've passed the Qualifying Exam but haven't yet taken the Certifying Exam - you are not required to participate in the Maintenance of Certification process.